Fat Man: Assembly

-Bombing of Nagasaki
+Detonation

-Bockscar lifted off at 03:47 on the morning of 9 August 1945, with Kokura as the primary target and Nagasaki the secondary target.
-The weapon was already armed, but with the green electrical safety plugs still engaged.
+Bockscar lifted off at 03:47 on 9 August 1945, with Kokura as the primary target and Nagasaki the secondary target.
+The weapon was already armed but with the green electrical safety plugs still engaged.
 Ashworth changed them to red after ten minutes so that Sweeney could climb to 17000 ft in order to get above storm clouds.
 During the pre-flight inspection of Bockscar, the flight engineer notified Sweeney that an inoperative fuel transfer pump made it impossible to use 640 USgal of fuel carried in a reserve tank.
 This fuel would still have to be carried all the way to Japan and back, consuming still more fuel.
 Replacing the pump would take hours; moving the Fat Man to another aircraft might take just as long and was dangerous as well, as the bomb was live.
 Colonel Paul Tibbets and Sweeney therefore elected to have Bockscar continue the mission.

-The target for the bomb was the city of Kokura, but it was found to be obscured by clouds and drifting smoke from fires started by a major firebombing raid by 224 B-29s on nearby Yahata the previous day.
+Kokura was obscured by clouds and drifting smoke from fires started by a major firebombing raid by 224 B-29s on nearby Yahata the previous day.
 This covered 70% of the area over Kokura, obscuring the aiming point.
 Three bomb runs were made over the next 50 minutes, burning fuel and repeatedly exposing the aircraft to the heavy defenses of Yahata, but the bombardier was unable to drop visually.
 By the time of the third bomb run, Japanese anti-aircraft fire was getting close; Second Lieutenant Jacob Beser was monitoring Japanese communications, and he reported activity on the Japanese fighter direction radio bands.